 joined the Institute of Behavioral Research July 1, 2000 and was appointed Director April 1, 2009.
 He is also a tenured Professor of Psychology and holds the Saul B. Sells Chair of Psychology at Texas Christian University.
 His research (reported in numerous publications) has focused on the effectiveness and benefits of treatment for adolescents and adults, and included clinical assessment, questionnaire development, multisite clinical trials, dissemination and implementation in community-based programs in the U.S., U.K., and Italy, studies of organizational functioning and costs in outpatient treatments, and treatment services and outcomes research in correctional settings.
 He is a Fellow in the American Educational Research Association and in several divisions of the American Psychological Association, is a frequent member of federal grant review panels, serves on journal editorial boards, is a regular reviewer for professional journals, and has served as chairperson of an NIH/CSR health services research study section.
-He served on the NIH/NIDA Health Services Research Initial Review Group for a term of 2004 through 2007 and currently serves on the NIH/CSR Behavioral and Social Science Approaches to Preventing HIV/AIDS Study Section (BSPH) for a term of 2012 through 2016.
-Since 1990, when he returned fulltime to the research environs, he has been the Principal Investigator/Project Director and Co-Director of national studies, and a Co-Principal Investigator and key investigator for a number of other treatment studies.
-He recently completed a 5-year NIDA funded project designed to develop and implement a treatment cost and organizational monitoring system.
-Curently, he is PI on a major 5-year NIDA project that is adapting, adopting, and implementing an intervention in Therapeutic Communities for adolescents.
+He served on the NIH/NIDA Health Services Research Initial Review Group for a term of 2004 through 2007 and currently serves as Chairperson of the NIH/CSR Behavioral and Social Science Approaches to Preventing HIV/AIDS Study Section (BSPH) for a term through 2016.
+Since 1990, when he returned full-time to the research environs, he has been the Principal Investigator/Project Director and Co-Director of national studies, and a Co-Principal Investigator and key investigator for a number of other treatment studies.
+Currently, he is PI on a major 5-year NIDA project that is adapting, adopting, and implementing an intervention in Therapeutic Communities for adolescents.
 He is also PI on a multple PI project, titled "A randomized cinical trial of an augmented test, treat, link, and retain model for North Carolina and Texas prisoners."
 Prior to his return to full-time research, Dr. Flynn worked in therapeutic community, methadone and outpatient drug-free treatment programs in several capacities, and served in upper-level management positions in higher education.